iodigital-com/io-technology/data/blog/streamlining-deployment-and-scaling.md

 eval minikube docker-env
 ```

-now we can use the local Docker client to interact with the `Kubernetes` cluster, making it easier to build and deploy applications using containers directly to the `Minikube` cluster from our local development environment.
+Now we can use the local Docker client to interact with the `Kubernetes` cluster, making it easier to build and deploy applications using containers directly to the `Minikube` cluster from our local development environment.

-After we have started our minikube and our helm chart, we can now prepare our application docker image by using the plugin we mentioned earlier, we will also use a tag '1.1' for our image `myimage`, we will use it later to determine which image we want to deploy.
+After we have started our `Minikube` and our helm chart, we can now prepare our application docker image by using the plugin we mentioned earlier, we will also use a tag '1.1' for our image `myimage`, we will use it later to determine which image we want to deploy.

 ```shell
 mvn compile jib:dockerBuild -Djib.to.tags=1.1
 ```

-lets run our application using helm, we should navigate to our main project directory and execute:
+Let's run our application using `Helm`, we should navigate to our main project directory and execute:

 ```shell
 helm install myimage ./helm/demo-chart
 ```

-This will actually create the kubernetes pod of our application on minikube and we can see that our pod is running by:
+This will create the `Kubernetes` pod of our application on `Minikube` and we can see that our pod is running by:

 ```shell
 kubectl get pod
 ```

-it will give us:
+It will return:

 | NAME                                | READY | STATUS  | RESTARTS | AGE |
 | ----------------------------------- | ----- | ------- | -------- | --- |
 | myimage-demo-chart-7ff95856db-txfdz | 1/1   | Running | 0        | 9s  |

-it shows ready 1/1 because kubernetes checked our health and readiness path and it returned 200, therefore, it assumes the pod is alive.
+it shows ready 1/1 because `Kubernetes` checked our health and readiness path and it returned 200, therefore, it assumes the pod is alive.
 which is our application. and to be able to see the logs of our pod we can use:

 ```shell
 kubectl logs -f myimage-demo-chart-7ff95856db-txfdz
 ```

-and by using any client to call our endpoints we will notice that the connection will not go through because we need to port-forward from our machine to the minikube docker so we need to do so by:
+And by using any client to call our endpoints we will notice that the connection will not go through because we need to port-forward from our machine to the `Minikube` docker so we need to do so by:

 ```shell
 kubectl port-forward service/myimage-demo-chart 8080